Brian-Ckwu/Brian-Ckwu.github.io/_pages/about.md

 # Research Interests
 I am broadly interested in the fields of natural language processing (NLP), deep learning (DL), and their relationships with human cognition.
 Recently, I am especially intrigued by the mysteries behind large language models (LLMs), and find the works that discover their surprising properties most exciting.
-Some of my favorite works include:
+Some of my favorite works:
 - [Physics of Language Models](https://physics.allen-zhu.com/) (Allen-Zhu et al., 2024)
 - [Rethinking the Role of Demonstrations](https://arxiv.org/abs/2202.12837) (Min et al., 2022)
 - [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Brown et al., 2020)